 Stefanie grew up in the Pacific Northwest and has loved storytelling for as long as she can remember.
 As a teenager, she told those stories through dance, training with Canada's prestigious Alberta Ballet.
 As a young adult, she told those stories through film and literature, earning a degree in Film Production & Creative Writing at The University of British Columbia.
 She also spent an undergraduate semester cutting her teeth on short stories at the Iowa Writers Workshop.
 It wasn't until she finished college that her love of southern literature led her to Tennessee and she began writing songs.
 So, while she counts singer-songwriters such as Gillian Welch, John Prine, Brandy Clark and Evan Felker (Turnpike Troubadours) as major musical influences, her first love will always be authors; Flannery O'Connor, Cormac McCarthy, Annie Proulx.

-Since moving to Nashville in 2017, Stefanie has garnered several cuts as a songwriter with artists such as Mary-Heather Hickman, Gabe Lee, Zoe Cummins, and Ryan Lindsay.
+Since moving to Nashville in 2017, Stefanie has garnered several cuts as a songwriter with artists such as Mary-Heather Hickman, Gabe Lee, Zoe Cummins, and Chris Moreno.
 She has become a regular feature at Nashville’s premiere writer rounds, and has had the opportunity to play at major country music festivals such as the Lynchburg Music Festival.
 In 2020, her songs caught the attention of renowned publisher Woody Bomar (formerly of Sony/ATV) at Green Hills Music.
-Since then, she has been working with Bomar to further develop and market her song catalog.
+She worked with Bomar from 2020-2022 to develop and market her song catalog.

 In 2021, her Billboard-charting single "Treasure" (cowritten and performed by Mary-Heather Hickman) debuted on country radio and was featured on The Bobby Bones Show and iHeart Radio's Next Women of Country.